voyc/robots/sk8mini/awacs/detect/readme.txt

 UI programs to be run from the command-line

-detect.py  - detect objects in one image, given a model nudge.py   - manually fixup a truth label list train.py   - train a folder full of images
+tweak.py   - manually tweak a model, and detect objects nudge.py   - manually nudge labels in a label file train.py   - train a model, with a folder full of images review.py  - review the jpgs and labels in a folder

 library files, to be imported

 draw.py   - drawing library
 label.py  - label management library
 model.py  - model management library
 score.py  - scoring library
+detect.py - object detection library

 unit test programs

-testdetect.py
+testdetectMurtaza.py - archive
 testdraw.py
 testimage.py
 testlabel.py
-testrealtime.py  rename to testserve.py
+testrealtime.py  rename to testserve.py  - sim.py, read a folder to simulate a camera
 testscore.py